Program Overview

 CSDA continually reaches out to the scientific community via science meetings, workshops, and conference presentations to increase interest in the program and learn how researchers are using the commercial data.
 Read publications by NASA-funded researchers to see how CSDA-acquired commercial Earth science data are being used.

 NASA-acquired commercial SmallSat data distributed by CSDA have guidelines for their use.
-For general information about who is considered a NASA-funded or U.S. Government-funded researcher, commercial data available for download, the approval process for access to commercial data, and much more, please see the extensive CSDA Frequently Asked Questions (FAQ) page.
+For general information about who is considered a NASA-funded or U.S. Government-funded researcher, commercial data available for download, the approval process for access to commercial data, and much more, please see the extensive CSDA list of Frequently Asked Questions (FAQs).